openforis/sepal-doc/docs/source/team/contribute.rst

     Create a new pull request.

 Select what is going to be pushed and where.

-If you've followed this entire documentation page, you have not created any branch in your fork.
-On the left side, leave :code:`openforis/sepal-doc/master`; on the right side, leave :code:`<account>/sepal-doc/master` (1).
-Some extra information on the commit that will be added to the master are displayed in (2).
+If you've followed this article of the documentation, you have not created any branch in your fork.

+On the left side, leave :code:`openforis/sepal-doc/master`.

+On the right side, leave :code:`<account>/sepal-doc/master` (see **1** in the following image; some extra information on the commit that will be added to the master is displayed in **2**).

 If everything is set properly (normally you don't have to change anything), select the :code:`Create pull request` button.

 .. figure:: ../_images/team/contribute/compare_pr.png
     :alt: Compare branches

-Finally, enter the title and description of the PR (1) by filling in the title area and respecting the template provided (as shown in the following image).
-As explained at the beginning of this documentation page, you started your modifications to address an issue reported in the GitHub Issue Tracker, which should be referenced in your PR message (in line 2 using the :code:`#<issue number>`).
+Finally, enter the **title** and **description** of the PR (**1**) (please respect the template provided, as shown in the following image).

+As explained at the beginning of this article, you started your modifications to address an issue reported in the **GitHub Issue Tracker**, which should be referenced in your **PR message** (in Line 2 using the :code:`#<issue number>`).
 This will help the SEPAL team, who will review your PR, by ensuring that they understand what you are adding to the documentation.

 .. note::

     You can select the preview button to see what your PR looks like with links.

-The :code:`Allow edits by maintainers` checkbox needs to always be checked (default behavior) (2).
+The :code:`Allow edits by maintainers` checkbox needs to always be checked (default behavior) (**2**).
 This will allow the SEPAL team to make modifications to your PR files (e.g. if you made a mistake in a .rst directive).

-When everything is complete, select :code:`Create pull request` (3).
+When everything is complete, select :code:`Create pull request` (**3**).

 .. figure:: ../_images/team/contribute/valid_pr.png
     :alt: Valid PR